FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-id | A local identifier for the source reference.
+id | A local identifier for the conclusion.
 Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string sources | The list of references to the sources of related to this conclusion.
 The sources of a conclusion MUST also be sources of the conclusion's containing entity (i.e. [`Person`](#person) or [`Relationship`](#relationship) ).| List of [`http://gedcomx.org/conclusion/v1/SourceReference`](#source-reference).
 Order is preserved. notes  | A list of notes about a conclusion. | List of [`http://gedcomx.org/Note`](#note) - OPTIONAL attribution | The attribution of this conclusion. | [`http://gedcomx.org/Attribution`](#attribution)